 So far the Nintendo Switch’s online offering is unproven.
 Its servers haven’t been live during this pre-release preview phase, so we haven’t been able to try out multiplayer gaming or the eShop, and more worrying is that the isn’t due to launch properly until ‘fall 2017’.

-We’ll have a full review of each of these services when they launch on their respective dates, but read on for what we know about them so far.
+We’ll have a full review of each of these services when they launch on their respective dates, but read on for our experiences so far.

 - Full service to launch in fall of 2017

-Online multiplayer will be available in compatible games from the console’s launch.
+Online multiplayer is available in compatible games from the console’s launch.
 Initially it will be free, but functionality will be limited.